2. Required Records

 The number of books of original entry you use is up to you.

-According to Rule 5-43(6), if your book of original entry is in hard copy then each entry must be recorded in ink.
+According to Rule 5-43(6), if your book of original entry is hand-written then each entry must be recorded in ink.

 All entries are recorded in the book of original entry at the time the transaction is done – no backdating allowed.
 No erasures, deletions or corrections are permitted to be made on an existing entry.
 So, to correct an error (such as cancelling a trust cheque) do not change the original entry.
 Instead, make a new entry using the current date, in a negative dollar amount.
 The new “reversing” entry cancels the original entry.